arskom/spyne/doc/source/manual/sqlalchemy.rst

 SQLAlchemy Integration
 ======================

-This tutorial builds on the :ref:`tutorial-user-manager` tutorial.
+This tutorial builds on the :ref:`manual-user-manager` tutorial.
 If you haven't done so, we recommended you to read it first.

 Let's try a more complicated example than storing our data in a mere dictionary.